UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/ciclosporin/1/README.md

 # Ciclosporin

-This code set was created from BNF codes beginning with 0802020G0.
+This code set was created from the ciclosporin code set at: https://nhs-drug-refset.pages.dev/ .

 ## Prevalence log